1. Introduction to Infutor’s Services

 The above is not necessarily an exclusive description of the ways we may use Information or offer our services.
 (You may learn more about our products and services by reviewing descriptions of our services on our website.)
 However, we strive to use data responsible and to work with legal and responsible marketers, and to help marketers create and deliver marketing that is relevant and informative.

-4. The Information Collected On Our Website
+6. The Information Collected On Our Website for Business Purposes

-- Personal Information.
+- Contact Information.
 When you provide us with information through our website, such as to request or download information, sign up for a newsletter, event or service, or log in to a service or application we provide, we may request and you may provide certain Information to us.
 We may use the Information for any business purpose, including to administer your account and provide you services, to send communications and administrative emails, to respond to your inquiries, and to send marketing and product update messages.
 We may also use it to analyze how customers are using our website or services.

 - Passively Collected Information.
 Whether or not you sign up for an account or provide us with Information, we may collect other information when you visit our website.
 This may include: